 - Where did people drop out of the sales funnel?

-- What should we try to duplicate in future campaigns?
+- Should we try to duplicate the content in future campaigns?

 - What should we avoid in future campaigns?